Prosecutors will seek death penalty for Nikolas Cruz

 No, this man should not be killed.
 After what I saw, and heard, and losing my friends, he should not be let out that easy.
-He deserves to suffer — Sarah//a surviving warrior🖤 (@SarahStricker) March 13, 2018
+He deserves to suffer— you are worth it (@SarahStricker) March 13, 2018

 Cruz is charged with 17 counts of premeditated murder and 17 counts of attempted murder in connection with the mass shooting.

 "Death by injection would be too easy in my eyes," Andrew Pollack told Local 10 News.
 "I'd rather him rot in prison the rest of his life."

 Pollack is the father of Meadow Pollack, who was among the 14 students killed in the school massacre.

 "If I was able to dictate the method of death, then I would be for the death penalty," Andrew Pollack said.

 Court records show that Cruz withdrew his not guilty plea on Thursday.

 According to the document, a written plea of not guilty was filed before formal charges were brought against him.

 Cruz's defense attorneys previously said their client would plead guilty if prosecutors did not seek the death penalty.
 The action by prosecutors Tuesday does not necessarily mean a plea deal will not be reached.

 The only other penalty option for Cruz is life in prison without the possibility of parole.